spierala/mini-rx-store/README.md

 ## Make simple things simple - The `Feature` API

-If a Feature in your application requires only simple state management, then you can fall back to a simplified API: With the `Feature` API you can update state without writing Actions and Reducers.
+If a feature in your application requires only simple state management, then you can fall back to a simplified API: With the `Feature` API you can update state without writing Actions and Reducers.

 #### Create a Feature (Feature State):

-To create a Feature, you need to extend MiniRx's `Feature` class, passing the feature name as well as its initial state.
+To create a `Feature`, you need to extend MiniRx's `Feature` class, passing the feature name as well as its initial state.

 ```
 interface UserState {